Images of shattered school buildings in Moore, Okla. from the May 20 EF5 tornado made an indelible imprint on the minds of parents across the country

 After the Greensburg tornado in 2007, a structural engineer was brought in to evaluate the bunker in the gym.
 The results revealed that the bunker is a substantial storm facility and would meet today's FEMA regulations.

-Page 2 of 2 - "The specifications are like a FEMA approved shelter," Sanders said.
+"The specifications are like a FEMA approved shelter," Sanders said.
 "That eased our minds.
 We felt better about putting students in the locker rooms in the gymnasium."

 Skyline also has an outdoor shelter that meets FEMA regulations.
 The restroom adjoining the concessions area and weight room was built specifically as a tornado shelter.
 Plans for the room was already made but after the Greensburg tornado those plans were revised so the room could stand a direct hit from a tornado, Sanders said.